Living Our Values at OHSU

 OHSU leaders had a clear message when they released the Covington report Dec.
 9, 2021: The university has work to do before it’s a place “where everyone can thrive.”

-Dr. Jacobs and the board acted swiftly to make sure the report leads to lasting change.
-They intend for OHSU to become a national leader in creating a culture where all feel welcome and safe.
+Former OHSU President Danny Jacobs and the Board of Directors created a framework for action, accountability and transparency, acting swiftly to make sure the report led to lasting change.
+They intended for OHSU to become a national leader in creating a culture where all feel welcome and safe.

-The report — the result of an eight-month investigation — showed “how challenging the work environment has been for some OHSU members,” Dr. Jacobs and Board Chair Wayne Monfries said.
+The report — the result of an eight-month investigation — showed “how challenging the work environment has been for some OHSU members,” Dr. Jacobs and then-Board Chair Wayne Monfries said when it was released.
 “Just one person experiencing inequitable treatment, discrimination, harassment, bullying, intimidation or retaliation is one too many.”

-Dr. Jacobs and the board's response includes forming two committees:
+Dr. Jacobs and the board's response included forming two committees:

 The committees started meeting in February 2022.
-They have:
+They developed and presented a trauma-informed, culturally responsive work plan to the OHSU Board of Directors.

 The committees are focused on: